Do Dogs Have Nightmares?

 The Same Stages of Sleep

-Dogs spend roughly half of their time sleeping, and that percentage changes depending on the age of the individual.
-Younger and older dogs will spend significantly more time sleeping than normal adults.
+Dogs spend roughly half of their time sleeping, and that percentage changes depending on age.
+Younger and older dogs sleep far more.

-As they sleep, they go through the same sleep cycles that humans do, although canine stages are shorter than ours.
+As they sleep, they go through the same sleep cycles humans do, though their cycles are shorter.

 Do Dogs Dreaming Dogs Have Seizures?